-- In Oliver & Company, the dogs take back Oliver, thinking he had been captured, when in fact he had been adopted by Lonely Rich Kid Penny.
+- In Oliver & Company, the dogs take back Oliver, thinking he had been captured, when in fact he had been adopted by Lonely Rich Kid Jenny.
 When Fagin sees the direction in the collar, he sends a ransom note there in order to pay off Sykes.
-He changes his mind when Penny arrives with her piggy bank, and simply gives Oliver back.
-This is followed by the all-too-real kidnapping of Penny by Sykes.
+He changes his mind when Jenny arrives with her piggy bank, and simply gives Oliver back.
+This is followed by the all-too-real kidnapping of Jenny by Sykes.

 - Scooby-Doo on Zombie Island: Simone and Lena fake a breaking and entering and kidnapping.
 When the gang come to rescue them, it turns out to be a trap.

 - The Big Lebowski has the Dude and his friend Walter Sobchak do a favor for Mr. Lebowski by solving the kidnapping of his young trophy wife following Mr. Lebowski being sent her faked toe and giving the apparent kidnappers a ransom bribe.
 Subverted in that the poor woman did not kidnap herself but went missing for a few days while her friends sent a ransom note to take advantage of her absence.